-The mLTSS Request for Procurement (RFP) was recently published.
+The MLTSS Request for Procurement (RFP) has recently closed and FSSA is actively reviewing proposals with a target award date in the first quarter of 2023.
 Additionally, FSSA is currently amending the A&D waiver and FSSA looks forward to sharing more details on these waiver reform efforts as they become available.
 Submissions are forthcoming and will align with required CMS timelines for new programs.